sagrawalx/sagrawalx.github.io/teaching/sp21-b6_ma117/syllabus.md

 There will be worksheet and/or further practice ("FP") problems associated to each reading.
 These will not be collected.
 That being said, some quiz and final exam problems will resemble these problems, so you are encouraged to do as many of them as you can.
 I also encourage you to work with your classmates on these problems.

 You'll find solutions to odd-numbered exercises in the textbook.
-I won't be posting solutions to the worksheets or the even-numbered exercises, but you're welcome to ask me or Fernando or Cinea about anything you're struggling with!
+I won't be posting solutions to the worksheets or the even-numbered exercises, but you're welcome to ask me or Fernando or Cinea or QRC tutors about anything you're struggling with!

 ### Quizzes and the Final Exam